Management

 Human Resource Management (HRM)

-HRM:341 Human Resource Management (3 Credits)
+HRM 341 Human Resource Management (3 Units)

 Prerequisite: 48 completed credit hours.
 Principles, policies, and practices in administering functions of recruiting, selecting, training, compensating, and appraising human resources of organizations.
 (Formerly 6500:341)

-HRM:342 Employee and Labor Relations (3 Credits)
+HRM 342 Employee and Labor Relations (3 Units)

 Prerequisite: 64 completed credit hours.
 Pre/Corequisite: HRM 341.
 Analysis of management, union and employee objectives, attitudes and strategy, as they affect conduct of business and economy.
 Stress placed on group assigned readings and reports.
 (Formerly 6500:342)